terra-campaigns/arrival/campaign/arrival/factions/_factionGame.md

 	- INT build strength - 1d8 DC 4 to get 1 dominion, outcome 2 - fail
 	- EXT attack Rurkinar: try to incarcerate Otaehryn Valdove (chieftan) in linhe - 1d8 Vs 1d8, outcome 7>6 - succeed
 	- EXT extend interest mercians: bully the mercians so they are watchful in Linhe - 1d8 Vs 1d10, 6<3 - succeed
-	- EXT extend interest glasrath: make contact with them to get info - 1d8 Vs 1d8, 6>1 - succeed
+	- EXT extend interest glasrath: make contact with them to get info - 1d8 Vs 1d8, 6>1 - succeed, now the FFKA is preparing to attack Glasrah
 - Mercians
 	- INT enact change (start uncreation in Linhe with the void umbilicals) - 1d10 DC 4, outcome 8 - succeed: Ethux'zhurh is now connected to the Brezal path
 	- EXT extend interest glasrath: expansion towards the mountains - automatic